-A short note about Alexander Pushkin.
+A short note about Alexander Pushkin as a favourite artist.

 2009 is the 210-th anniversary of Alexander Pushkin‘s birthday.
 Ten years ago, therefore, Russia and the Russian-speaking world celebrated 200 years since this genuine poet’s birth in 1799.
 The news reports showed people in the streets being asked to read an extract from any of Pushkin’s poems, there were a plenty of films and TV and radio specials… and when they asked children “who is your favourite poet?” the kids would routinely reply: “Alexander Pushkin“.
 The kids were some 5-7 year old, and it was then that it struck me: what was the point of that question?

 The ‘problem’ with Pushkin is that he is “the sun of the Russian poetry” and simply the best known and much loved Russian poet.
 Children encounter his verses at the nursery and continue reading his poems and later on, at high school – prose and plays.
 His works have long been ransacked into citations, and very recently I saw one of my LiveJournal contacts paraphrasing one of Pushkin’s poems.
 In fact, I paraphrased one of his poems myself many years ago.
 In short, not only Pushkin is a popular poet, he is a people’s poet.